Coronavirus unemployment: Everything you need to know about payments, applying and more

 What if I was furloughed?

 While a layoff means a job was closed, a furlough is a temporary leave of absence, usually with an end date.
 Being furloughed is more beneficial, in general, since some employers continue to provide benefits and there is some form of job security.
-For instance, Macy's put a majority of its employees on furlough, but is providing benefits to employees enrolled in healthcare "at least through May."
+Macy's, for example, put a majority of its employees on furlough, but is providing benefits to employees enrolled in healthcare "at least through May."

 Usually, unemployment benefits for furloughed employees vary from state to state, but, with the stimulus bill, anyone who was furloughed due to the coronavirus outbreak qualifies for unemployment insurance.
 Unlike filing due to a layoff, furloughed employees do not have to prove they lost their jobs.